ugjka/kittybot/README.md

 ## Warning

-We are at v0.0.X, API may change without warning!!!
+We are at v0.0.X, the API may change without warning!!!

 ## Example Trigger